RISC-V ALE Exercise Book

 • You can use this base code as a starting point, or build your solution from scratch if you want.

-• Refer to the Practical Guide to RISC-V: Atlas of an Open Architecture to check how each instruction is encoded.
-Especially, consult the beginning of Chapter 2 and Figure 2.3.
-For information regarding the encoding of immediates, check Section 2.3 of the RISC-V Instruction Set Manual, especially Figures 2.3 and 2.4.
+• Refer to the RISC-V Instruction Set Manual to check how each instruction is encoded.
+Especially, consult the RV32I Base Instruction Set in Table 19.2, presented in Chapter 19.
+For information regarding the encoding of immediates, check Figures 2.3 and 2.4 in Section 2.3 .

 • You can test your code using the simulator's assistant from this link.